kevin49999/ActivityNavigationItem/README.md

 ## Description

-UINavigationItem subclass you can use to show activity indicators in the left/right sides and then revert back to your preset bar button items.
+UINavigationItem subclass you can use to animate a UIActivityIndicatorView in the left/right positions - then when finished animating revert to your preset bar button items.
 - Helpful for indicating activity with Save/Done bar button items
 - Common in iOS UI/UX design for edit profile screens, save avatar screens, etc.